jordan-yee/clojure-webstack/README.md

 uses a select set of the latest (as of 2023) leading Clojure/Script libraries & practices.

-Getting a smooth and efficient development workflow requires quite a bit of setup and decision making up front.
-This project's primary goal is to start you in a place where the core technology setup work is done so that you can start cranking out the actual application you want to build.
-It should provide a good baseline from which to build a small to mid-size full-stack web application.

 Key Developer Experience Goals:
 - Support REPL Driven Development with `clojure.tools.namespace/refresh` support
 - Support Test Driven Development with a live test runner (Kaocha)
-- Support hot code reloading & first-class npm library support with ShadowCLJS
+- Support Hot Code Reloading & first-class npm library support with ShadowCLJS
-- Include key tooling and instrumentation support
+- Include top-notch tooling and instrumentation support
-  - Portal           : REPL-connected data inspector
+  - Portal           : REPL-connected data inspector (see also Reveal)
   - Snitch           : Inline-def args & bindings for REPL use
   - Flowstorm        : Tracing debugger
   - Function Schemas : Dynamic & static schema checking
-- Include the key tools or libraries that all Clojure-based web application projects use or wish they used (while a few have acceptable alternatives, all are well-established options).
+- Include the libraries that all Clojure-based web application projects use or wish they used (while a few have acceptable alternatives, all are well-established options).
+See the `deps.edn`.
-- Leave certain key decisions to the project such as:
+- Some technology decisions are TBD by the specific project:
-  - How authentication & authorization should be implemented
-  - What database to use
+  - Auth (Implement own or integrate w/ service?)
+  - Database (Good 'Ol Postrgres or something shinier like Datomic?)
-  - UI framework or styling library
+  - UI framework or styling library (MUI?
+Bootstrap?
+Bulma?
+Tailwind?
+Other?)
   - Architecture/organization of the domain code
+  - Hosting service (Heroku?
+Digital Ocean?
+AWS?
+Other?)

 Key Components Include:
-- deps.edn-based server project with:
+- Clojure CLI (deps.edn)-based server project with:
   - clojure.tools.namespace/refresh : REPL code reloading
   - Mount                           : Stateful component management
   - Ring                            : Interface for HTTP web server